• Go to app

 Mouthwatering and tasty treats ahead!
 Image credits: @aromakitchenfiji3, @thefijifoodtruck, @easternrasoee on Instagram

-Today, travellers to the Islands of Fiji can experience the many tastes of a full-flavoured cuisine with immense diversity in presentation, ingredients, and styles that are plentiful across the Islands of Fiji.
+Today, travellers to Fiji can experience the many tastes of a full-flavoured cuisine with immense diversity in presentation, ingredients, and styles that are plentiful across the islands.

-From being developed over many centuries, this cuisine’s diversity had its origins around the first century A.D. when Melanesians came to Fiji.
+From being developed over many centuries, Fiji food had its origins around the first century A.D. when Melanesians came to Fiji.
 Fijian’s cultural traditions flourished as they traded with Polynesians from Samoa and Tonga!
-Further diversity was added to Fijian cuisine during the 1600s and 1700s with the different foods and produce that Dutch and English explorers brought along.
+Further diversity was added to Fiji traditional food during the 1600s and 1700s with the different foods and produce that Dutch and English explorers brought along.

 Traditional and tasty ceviche.
 Image credits: @lucanphoto on Instagram